ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: Ubuntu 18.04.4 or something similar.
 ## Installing GCC, G++ & Make
-GCC is a compiler used for C language compilation whereas g++ is a compiler used for C++ programming language & 'make' is a tool to help build programs.
 To install them, run the following command in a terminal:
 ```
 sudo apt install build-essential
 ```